 A visit to the Amalfi Coast is an opportunity to travel the most idyllic and scenic hillsides in Italy, drive winding coastal roads with unrivaled panoramas, and explore romantic, historical attractions that bring meaning to the locals in the area.

-Furthermore, Mediterranean panoramas of coastal mountains plunging into the sea with picturesque towns and lush forests is what you see when you smell notes of lemon while exploring the region by enjoying the Amalfi drive.
+Furthermore, Mediterranean panoramas of coastal mountains plunging into the sea with picturesque towns and lush forests are what you see when you smell notes of lemon while exploring the region by enjoying the Amalfi drive.

 Amalfi Coast towns: Positano, Praiano, Conca dei Marini, Furore, Agerola, Amalfi, Atrani, Ravello, Scala, Minori, Maiori, Tramonti, Cetara, Vietri sul Mare.